* UPDATE 3/2019 Version 4.5 *

 The fact that in 1493 A.D. -- the year the book was published, and that 77,777 weeks also equals almost the same year period value as 1492 years, helped influenced the idea that Christ mistakenly lived 1492 years before the publication.

-In other words, a "divine date" in which this special numerical weekly count and the discovery date of a huge continental realm in the western Atlantic -- together with the publication of the book, marked the historic beginning of a new age.
-At least in print.
+In other words, a "divine date" -- or "anchor date", in which this special numerical weekly count and the discovery date of a huge continental realm in the western Atlantic -- together with the publication of the book, marked the historic beginning of a new age.

 (77,777 weeks times 7 equals 544,439 days or 1491.6 years at 365 days a year)